-- Protect your baby and the rest of your family from foodborne illness by following the rules for food safety (including frequent hand washing).
+- Protect your baby and the rest of your family from foodborne illness by following the rules for food safety (including washing hands well and often).

 - Try to preserve the nutrients in your baby's food by using cooking methods that retain the most vitamins and minerals.
 Try steaming or baking fruits and vegetables instead of boiling, which washes away the nutrients.

 - Freeze portions that you aren't going to use right away rather than canning them.